Prinex/Football-Manager-2K20/README.md

 >
 > It is a game that has no graphics.
 >
-> It uses only the English language or any ASCII character.
+> It uses only the English language or/and any ASCII character.

 ## You can choose to build the project for MinGW Makefiles or VS 16 2019